georgeeks/Foursquare-Capstone-Project-Notebook/WEEKS 4-5/Final Project.md

 - Clustering

 ### Methodology:
-   Understanding investor intention - prerequisite Understanding the importance of optimal conditions of the localities - prerequisite Defining a large area - the city, the country Establishing the layers according to the investor criteria
+   - Understanding investor intention - prerequisite
+   - Understanding the importance of optimal conditions of the localities - prerequisite
+   - Defining a large area - the city, the country
+   - Establishing the layers according to the investor criteria
-       areas with heavy pedestrian traffic like large intersections, malls, markets etc. Foursquare request
+       - areas with heavy pedestrian traffic like large intersections, malls, markets etc. Foursquare request
-       hospitals, existing clinics.
+       - hospitals, existing clinics.
 Foursquare request
-       pharmacies in the area.
+       - pharmacies in the area.
 Foursquare request
-       operating hours.
+       - operating hours.
 Foursquare request
-   Data Exploration, Feature engineering for optimal definition of features (criteria) Classification of layers.
+   - Data Exploration, Feature engineering for optimal definition of features (criteria)
+   - Classification of layers
-   Clustering according to criteria
+   - Clustering according to criteria
        - of traffic
        - of distance
            - proximity - hospitals, markets
            - away - existing pharmacies
-   View with Folium Maps
+   - View with Folium Maps
-   Presentation of the conclusions to the investor
+   - Presentation of the conclusions to the investor ...
-   ...
 Get payment ... and congrats!

 ### Tools:
  - Anaconda Python Environment